Writing a Hardship Letter

 • natural disaster.

-A hardship letter or affidavit (see below) is part of the loss mitigation application process and is something you must provide along with pay stubs, tax returns, a financial statement, bank statements, and any other information your loan servicer (the company that handles your loan account for the lender) requests.
-(To learn more about loss mitigation applications, see Steps to Get Your Mortgage Loan Modified.)
+A hardship letter or affidavit is part of the loss mitigation application process.
+It's something you must provide along with pay stubs, tax returns, a financial statement, bank statements, and any other information your loan servicer (the company that handles your loan account for the lender) requests.

 What to Include in a Hardship Letter